AlexCrownshaw/ShearForceBendingMomentsCalculator/README.md

 # Planned features
-- Allow uniformily distributed forces to be inputted by the user and included in SF and BM calculations.
 - Allow the user to input any number of supports.
 - Produce SF and BM graphs for easy visualisation.
 - Identify maximum SF and maximum BM.
+- Add Triangular distributed load functionality